← All Neighbourhood Guides

 What should buyers know before buying in Long Branch?

 Verify your school catchment directly with the TDSB at tdsb.on.ca before purchasing.
-Check TRCA flood zone mapping at trca.ca for any western-edge address near Etobicoke Creek.
+Check TRCA riverine floodplain mapping at trca.ca (a screening tool, not a formal regulatory determination) for any western-edge address near Etobicoke Creek.
 Hire a home inspector experienced with 1940s-1970s Etobicoke construction: original bungalows and cottages commonly have aging plumbing, outdated electrical panels, and older insulation.
-Test your specific commute at peak hours; the difference between the GO Train and the 501 streetcar is significant.
+Test your specific commute at peak hours; the difference between the GO Train and the streetcar is significant.
 See our guide to buying in Toronto.

 Why do people love living in Long Branch?

-People who love Long Branch describe the same experience consistently: waking up close to the lake in a community that still feels like a neighbourhood.
+The appeal of Long Branch tends to come down to the same things: waking up close to the lake in a community that still feels like a neighbourhood.
 Colonel Samuel Smith Park, the Waterfront Trail at sunrise, the quieter pace relative to more urban Toronto, and the fact that detached waterfront-adjacent ownership within the city limits is still achievable here are the reasons people come and stay.
-Long-term residents describe Long Branch as the place they planned to stay for five years and never left, and a place they are genuinely reluctant to describe to too many people at once.
+The lake access, quieter pace, and predominantly residential character make Long Branch particularly appealing to long-term owner-occupiers.

 Why do people move to Long Branch, Toronto?